Share this article

 Ways to combat feline separation anxiety

-1. Welcome a loving pet sitters
+1. Welcome a loving pet sitter

-3. Get them used to time apart
+3. Get your cat used to spending time apart from you

-4. Create consistent routine
+4. Create a consistent routine

-6. Avoid big goodbyes
+5. Avoid big goodbyes

-7. Don’t leave for long initially
+6. Don’t leave for too long initially

 Welcome a loving pet sitter

-One of the best ways to make sure your fluffy best friend isn’t left lonely is to welcome a loving cat sitter, naturally.
+One of the best ways to make sure your fluffy best friend isn’t left feeling lonely is to welcome a loving cat sitter, naturally.
 Better than being fed by neighbors and left to fend for themselves, a kitty sitter can give them the TLC they need while you’re away.
 By far, it’s the best way to stop your cat feeling lonely, and to keep them company if you know they sometimes suffer from separation anxiety.

 Toys